One Day (2011 film): Plot

-Dexter Mayhew and Emma Morley meet every 15 July—St. Swithun's Day—over 20 years.
+Dexter Mayhew and Emma Morley meet every 15 July—St. Swithin's Day—over 20 years.
 Dexter is from a southern, wealthy, upper-class family, privately educated at Winchester College whilst Emma is from a working-class family from northern England.
 On 15 July 1988, after graduation from the University of Edinburgh, they spend a platonic night together, agreeing to "just be friends."

 One year later, Dexter helps Emma move to London to become a writer before heading to India.
 Finding little success by 1990, she starts working in a Mexican restaurant, where she meets Ian, an aspiring comedian and sci-fi buff.

-World traveler Dexter works as a TEFL teacher in Paris.
+World traveller Dexter works as a TEFL teacher in Paris.
 Visiting Emma on 15 July 1991, he suggests they take a holiday, so the next year they travel to Dinard.
 Despite their mutual attraction, Emma turns down Dexter's advances as he lacks commitment.

 By 1993, Dexter is a successful television presenter on a raucous late-night show.
 Visiting his parents on 15 July 1994 after his mother's terminal cancer diagnosis, he arrives still inebriated from last night's partying, infuriating his father.
 Unimpressed with Dexter's wild lifestyle, his mother tells him he is not yet a nice person.
 That night, Emma has a first date with Ian; despite their lack of chemistry, they begin a relationship.

 By 1995, Emma has become a schoolteacher and lives with Ian, who increasingly irritates her.
 Dexter's new show makes him "the most annoying man on telly".
 Meeting Emma for dinner on 15 July 1996, Dexter gets high on cocaine, flirts with another, and insults Emma quoting George Bernard Shaw, "Those who can, do; those who can't, teach.”
 Storming off, she declares they have outgrown each other, telling him that although she loves him, she no longer likes him.

 Two years later, now mid-30, Dexter loses his television career, failing to capture younger audiences, and by 1999, is in a serious relationship with Sylvie.
 Meanwhile, Emma has split up with Ian; who confronts her over their breakup and his jealousy of Dexter after reading her diary whilst she reminds him she pays the mortgage and despises Star Trek II: The Wrath of Khan, Ian's obsession.